zixi-liu/Risk-Commodities-Detection-GNN/README.md

 # Risk-Commodities-Detection-GNN

-This repository contains baseline GNN models and playground for SOTA models on risk commodities detection.
+This repository contains baseline GNN models [provided by committee] and playground for SOTA models on risk commodities detection.

 **Resources:**